sutidor/matomo-yourls/README.md

 Description
 -----------
 Adds Tracking from Matomo to YOURLS.
 I think it's not the best method, but it works for me.
 Let me know if you have any problems.
+Tracks event instead of Pageview.

 Installation
 ------------